Leonid Kinskey: Life and career

 Kinskey was born in St. Petersburg, Russia.
 He started his career as a mime in various imperial theatres in Russia in the mid-1910s.
 In 1921, he fled Russia for Germany.
 He acted on stage in Europe and South America before arriving in New York City from Rio de Janeiro, Brazil, in January 1924.
 He joined the road production of Al Jolson's musical Wonder Bar, and in 1926 he made an appearance in the silent film The Great Depression, although his scenes were deleted, before making his appearance in Trouble in Paradise (1932).

 His looks and accent helped him gain supporting roles in several movies, including the Sylvanian "agitator" in the Marx Bros. film Duck Soup (1933).
-He told Aljean Harmetz, author of Round Up the Usual Suspects: The Making of Casablanca, that he was cast in his best-known role, Sascha in Casablanca, because he was a drinking buddy of star Humphrey Bogart.
+He told Aljean Harmetz, author of Round Up the Usual Suspects: The Making of Casablanca, that he had been cast in his best-known role, Sascha in Casablanca, because he was a drinking buddy of star Humphrey Bogart.